-Shares of share classes with the "X" denominator offer a rebate on the management fee that is granted to investors that subscribe to shares before a certain volume of investments is reached.
-Upon reaching the aforementioned volume the share classes with the "X" denominator will be closed.
+Shares of share classes with the "X" denominator offer a rebate on the Management fee that is granted to investors that subscribe to shares before a certain volume of investments is reached.
+Upon reaching the volume of 100,000,000, the share classes with the "X" denominator will be closed.